globerhofer/HIPAA-policies/source/sections/05-roles_policy.md

    8. Users are required to report malicious software to the Security Officer immediately;
    9. Users are required to report unauthorized attempts, uses of, and theft of Datica's systems and/or workstations;
    10. Users are required to report unauthorized access to facilities
-   11. Users are required to report noted log-in discrepancies (i.e. application states users last log-in was on a date user was on vacation;
+   11. Users are required to report noted log-in discrepancies (i.e. application states users last log-in was on a date user was on vacation);
    12. Users may not alter ePHI maintained in a database, unless authorized to do so by a Datica Customer;
    13. Users are required to understand their role in Datica's contingency plan;
    14. Users may not share their user names nor passwords with anyone;